What About an Ad Wall?

 The second scenario is The Times of London.
 While some loyal fans have signed up through the paywall, many others have not.
 Surely, many non-subscribers and previous readers would be willing to watch a 30 second advertisement for a one day pass.
 In this case, the adwall extended the revenue stream that otherwise would have been a lost opportunity.

 Finally, ad units like adwalls are unlikely to erode any existing paywall revenue because the fans that would pay for access would also likely pay to avoid the adwall for convenience sake.
 It actually has the chance to generate paywall revenue.
+As our CTO stated, he would gladly pay Google $10 a year to get rid of the ads in YouTube.

-Matthew Shanahan is the SVP of strategy for Scout Analytics, which creates actionable revenue opportunities for digital publishers by tracking and targeting user engagement.
+Matthew Shanahan is the SVP of strategy for Scout Analytics, which creates actionable revenue opportunities for digital publishers by tracking and